Profitability of domestic steel makers to rise in Dec quarter on better demand conditions: Experts | Business

 ''The financial performance of Indian steel companies in the second quarter of the current fiscal has been adversely impacted by falling steel prices on one hand, and high raw material prices, especially coking coal, on the other.

-''However, their profitability is expected to improve in the third quarter of FY2023, given lower coking coal costs, and an expected pick-up in capacity utilisation rates on the back of better domestic demand conditions,'' Roy added.
+''However, their profitability is expected to improve in the third quarter of FY2023, given lower coking coal costs, and an expected pick-up in capacity utilisation rates on the back of better domestic demand conditions,'' Jayanta Roy, Senior Vice-President & Group Head, Corporate Sector at ICRA said.

 In the July-September 2022, the top five steel makers of India -- which control about 60 per cent market -- have either reported loss or have posted sharp fall in their net profits citing adverse market conditions.